Svoldgaard/Jerne-IF-Eksamens-Project/README.md

 We were tasked with creating a fully functional web application that Jerne IF can use immediately after delivery.

 🧑‍💻 Technologies Used

-Backend
+Backend:

 C#

 .NET API

-Frontend
+Frontend:

 React

 TypeScript

-📦 Mandatory Features
+📌 Mandatory Features

 The program must include: